-The procedure in Figure 6.2.2.2-1 is used by NWDAF to subscribe/unsubscribe at NFs in order to be notified for data collection on a related event (s), using Event Exposure Services as listed in Table 6.2.2.1-1.
+The procedure in Figure 6.2.2.2-1 is used by NWDAF to subscribe/unsubscribe at NFs in order to be notified for data collection on a related event (s), using Event Exposure Services as listed in Table 6.2.2.1-1, depending on local regulation requirements user consent for data collection and usage of collected data may be required.
+User consent is defined for a specific purpose such as e.g. analytics or model training.
+NWDAF checks user consent taking the purpose for data collection and usage of these data into account.